 - Coconut oil

 All these antifungals are great at killing Candida cells, but they are also harsh on your gut microbes.
 The healthy ones…

 Probiotics should be taken daily to restore your microbiome and heal your leaky gut…

 How Can you Heal Leaky Gut?

 Watching what you eat is the first step towards healing.
-Avoiding all the foods that triggers the inflammation is important if you want to treat the cause of your leaky gut, rather than just your symptoms.
+Avoiding all the foods that trigger the inflammation is important if you want to treat the cause of your leaky gut, rather than just your symptoms.

 Try an elimination diet… Eat simple meals and note your reactions.
 You will be able to avoid the ingredients that are causing your symptoms.

-Common foods that create inflammation in people are dairy products, gluten, industrial sugars, meats and processed products.
+Common foods that create inflammation in people are dairy products, gluten, industrial sugars, meats, and processed products.
 A good detox program will also help get rid of unwanted guests like parasites and worms.

 Bentonite clay is a powerful absorbent that can transport the toxins produced by bacteria out of the digestive track.
 Once the bowels are clean, you can support the healing process with wheatgrass and organic vegetable juices along with a whole food plant-based diet.

 Probiotics must be taken in order to restore your microbiota.
 Different strains of Lactobacillus and Bifidobacterium are recommended.